Signs Of Loneliness: What To Watch For (And When To Worry)

 And if you or someone you know is in immediate danger (or you worry someone might be), always call 911 or your local emergency number.

-Even though loneliness is a common experience shared by many, the signs associated with it can vary greatly.
+Even though loneliness is a common emotion and experience shared by many, the signs associated with it can vary greatly.

 For this reason, it’s important to know what to look for — in yourself, and others — so appropriate help can be obtained whenever necessary.